Halmari/aircraft_turnaround_predictor/README.md

 <p align="center">SHAP summary plot showing the global effects of different features</p>
 <br/><br/>

 SHAP dependency plot below shows the more detailed effect of a feature variable on the predictions, in this case the number of departing passengers.
 In addition, another feature, the Deice variable, has been included in the plot as it demonstrates interaction effects with the number of departing passengers.
+Colored line on the right visualizes the values of the Deice variable.

 <p align="center">
   <img src="/images/shap_36.png" alt="" width="700"/>